Subscribe and Consume a Service

 Subscriptions are the central entity for consuming services on the marketplace.
 The subscription (and its unique ID) represent one relationship between a provider and a consumer.

-Technical integration: For each subscription, there is one technical ID and one Base URL on the marketplace.
+**Technical integration:** For each subscription, there is a unique technical ID and Base URL on the marketplace.
 This means, the technical integration will always remain the same, even if commercial aspects of the contract change.

 **Consumer clients:** Consumers can manage access to their subscriptions via consumer clients.
 These are separately defined authentication keys that can be freely assigned/unassigned to subscriptions.
 One or more consumer clients can be assigned to one subscription, e.g. for granting access to the same service for individual teams or different applications.
 One consumer client can also be assigned to multiple subscriptions.